eepyfemboi/oneko/README.md

 website at https://sleepie.dev/oneko

+https://github.com/eepyfemboi/oneko-golang for new desktop version written in golang

-check https://github.com/oneko-desktop for windows desktop version :3
+check https://github.com/oneko-desktop for old desktop version written in c#